message/iata/SG.md

 3. Passengers are not allowed to transit.
 - This does not apply when traveling on airlines with transit routes approved by the Civil Aviation Authority of Singapore (CAAS) and being through-checked to their destination without clearing arrival immigration.
 4. Passengers must comply with the prevailing Singapore government requirements upon entry into Singapore.
 Passengers could be subject to quarantine or Stay Home Notice (SHN).
 Please refer to <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>
-5. Passengers could be subject to a COVID-19 PCR test upon arrival at their own expense.
-Passengers should register and pre-pay for their on-arrival COVID-19 PCR test prior to departing for at <a href="https://safetravel.changiairport.com/">https://safetravel.changiairport.com</a>
+5. Passengers could be subject to a COVID-19 rapid antigen test upon arrival or within 24 hours after arrival.
 - This does not apply to:
 - passengers younger than 3 years;
 - merchant seamen;
 - passengers with proof of recovery.
-More details can be found at <a href="https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf">https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/mtf-21012022_annex-d.pdf</a> ;
+More details can be found at <a href="https://www.caas.gov.sg/docs/default-source/docs---cartf/circulars-2022/caas_circular_08_2022.pdf">https://www.caas.gov.sg/docs/default-source/docs---cartf/circulars-2022/caas_circular_08_2022.pdf</a> ;
-- passengers not travelling under the Vaccinated Travel Lane (VTL), Reciprocal Green Lane (RGL), Business Travel Pass (BTP) and Overseas Singaporeans Vaccination Program, and who have travel history to countries/regions classified as Category II, Category III or Category IV in <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>
+- passengers not travelling under the Vaccinated Travel Lane (VTL), Reciprocal Green Lane (RGL), Business Travel Pass (BTP) and Overseas Singaporeans Vaccination Program.
 6. Passengers must submit a health declaration before arrival via the SG Arrival Card (SGAC) e-Service (<a href="https://eservices.ica.gov.sg/sgarrivalcard">https://eservices.ica.gov.sg/sgarrivalcard</a>) or via the mobile application.
 - This does not apply to passengers in transit.
 7. Passengers with a Work Pass, Long-Term Visit Pass (LTVP), Dependant's Pass, a Student's Pass (STP) or the respective In-Principle Approval (IPA) must have: